devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 This section will give you a better understanding of how programming in Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) actually works.
 You will learn what Widgets [[@flutterdevteamFlutterWidgets2019]](https://flutter.dev/docs/development/ui/widgets-intro) are, what types of Widgets Flutter has and lastly what exactly the _Widget Tree_ is.

 ## Widgets in General
-One sentence you can simply not avoid when researching Flutter is:
+One sentence that is impossible to avoid when researching Flutter is:

 > "In Flutter, everything is a Widget." [[@flutterdevteamFlutterWidgets2019]](https://flutter.dev/docs/development/ui/widgets-intro)